danzin/image-app/README.md

   - **Dependency Injection:** Using TSyringe for DI, ensuring loose coupling and testability.
   - **Custom Error Handling:** Implemented via a factory pattern for consistent error responses.
   - **Data Transfer Objects (DTOs):** Tailored data views for guests, authenticated users, and admins.

 - **Real-Time Functionality:**
   - **WebSockets with Socket.io:** Secure, token-based WebSocket server for instant notifications.
-  - **Personalized Feeds:** Customized content feeds based on user interactions.
+  - **Personalized Feeds:** Logged in users are served custom feed according to their interactions with images and other users.

 - **Modern Frontend:**
   - Developed with React and TypeScript for a responsive and maintainable UI with MUI and TailwindCSS.
   - ReactQuery and Routes for optimal performance and state management.
   - Cookie-based authentication using JWT.
   - E2E testing with Cypress

 - **Transaction Management:**
   - Uses database transactions and the Unit of Work pattern to ensure data integrity with complex operations.

+- **Docker:**
+  - You can run the app in docker using `docker-compose up --build`

 - **Planned Enhancements:**
   - **Redis Caching:** Future integration to boost performance and scalability.
+      - The app now uses Redis for user feed caching. ✅
   - **Further frontend polishing:** Backend has been my primary focus so far.
 The frontend UI, performance and E2E coverege will be enhanced in later commits.

 ## API Endpoints